fantuz/QR-Rechnung/README.md

 Address management is probably the biggest data-quality challenge for every postal service in the world.
 Some countries do really put incredible effort in tracking updates, continuosly cleaning up their databases, eventually describing Postcode borders in GIS and/or KML formats (also Swiss Post offer those archives publicly online)

-The Swiss Post API will ALWAYS need to strictly validate ( POSTCODE + CITY ) against (Javascript) database both for creditor and debitor.

 *Good data is correct data*

 ## Invocation - self describing help